-Department of Industry—Water is Australia's largest water monitoring agency.
+Department of Planning and Environment—Water is Australia's largest water monitoring agency.
 Over 5,000 monitoring stations measure the quality and quantity of water in rivers, streams, groundwater and dams across New South Wales.
 About 900 of these stations continuously monitor water sources delivering real-time data through digital electronic technology.

 Real-time data reporting